 So many people just don't get what it means, to want and need to starve yourself.
 Why on earth should they?
 Yet anorexia seems strangely appealing as a subject of media jokes, or magazine gossip, or off-the-cuff comments from acquaintances: ‘She's been looking really anorexic lately'.
-As someone with anorexia and as someone recovered from it, the myths and misconceptions surrounding the illness have surprised me with their prevalence - they used to upset and infuriate me, now I can better understand them.
-So here I want to describe, and dissolve, the major anorexia myths:
+When I was ill and since I've been in recovery from it, the myths and misconceptions surrounding the illness have surprised me with their prevalence.
+They used to upset and infuriate me, now I can better understand them.
+So here I want to describe, and dissolve, the major myths about anorexia.

 Myth 1: Being really thin equals having anorexia.**

 You can be thin for all sorts of reasons: a persistent virus that makes it hard to keep food down; a terminal illness; frequent use of stimulants or appetite-suppressants like nicotine; endurance cardio training....
 It's often hard to tell the difference between these people and people who have anorexia, because simply being underweight has such systematic effects on the workings of the body and the mind.
 If you have anorexia, you may recognise in yourself some of these habits and characteristics:

 a) Wearing lots of layers of thick clothing on a warm summer's day, and seeming to think it normal.
 (You're never warm when you have anorexia; you dream of heat almost as desperately as you do of food, and you watch winter coming with dread.)

 b) Taking excessive interest in food, whether gazing in at the cakes in the baker's window as you pass, or eyeing up people's shopping baskets or their restaurant choices.

 c) Looking secretive and/or detached from the rest of the world.
 Nothing much matters except your own life, especially when you can next eat, and especially keeping that eating absolutely private to the point of mystery.